haijeploeg/Prunarr/README.md

 # PrunArr

-**Automatically clean up your Radarr and Sonarr libraries based on what you've actually watched in Plex/Jellyfin (via Tautulli).**
+**Automatically clean up your Radarr and Sonarr libraries based on what you've actually watched in Plex (via Tautulli).**

 Stop manually managing your media library.
 PrunArr removes watched content after a configurable period, checks streaming availability, and gives you complete control over what stays and what goes.